School of Forensic Sciences

 Degree Requirements and Curriculum

-- Includes a two-part written examination over content and concepts from courses taken, proof of satisfactory courtroom testimony experience (as defined by the Department), and advisory committee review of research and of Part II of the written exam.
+1 Includes a written examination over contest and concepts covered in coursework and proof of satisfactory courtroom testimony (as defined by the Department).

-- A total of 16 actual hours of either continuing education or attendance at on-campus seminars fulfills this requirement.
+2 A total of 16 actual hours of attendance at approved on-campus seminars fulfills this requirement.
+Options available to forensic professionals require submission of continuing education records signed by their supervisor.

-- This program does not produce forensic pathologists or forensic psychologists.
+3 This program does not produce clinical or counseling psychologists.